CosminBalaita2003/MentalHealthApp-licenta/README.md

 ## Setup Instructions

-Setting up the MentalHealthApp on a local development environment involves preparing the frontend (React Native app), the backend (ASP.NET API), and the AI microservice (Flask).
+Setting up the MindWell on a local development environment involves preparing the frontend (React Native app), the backend (ASP.NET API), and the AI microservice (Flask).
 Follow the steps below for each component:

 ### Prerequisites